-The segment information is reported in accordance with the reporting to Group Executive Management (chief operating decision-makers) and is consistent with financial information used by this body for assessing performance and allocating resources and is based on geographical location.
-Growth is measured from service revenues, and profitability is measured from EBITDA performance, both by geographic location.
+The segment information is reported in accordance with the reporting to Group Executive Management and is consistent with financial information used for assessing performance and allocating resources and is based on business activities.
+Growth is measured from service revenues and profitability is measured from EBITDA adjusted performance, both by business activity.